SAMU's homepage

 Aperture is can be selected 1/2 stop intervals.
 When using viewfinder and manually stopping down it's easy to calculate "clicks" from wide open to determinen the aperture into which lens is stopped down.
 Only problem with setting aperture is that the lens barrel is quite wide (wider than aperture ring) and aperture ring is between lens barrel and camera and in some situations it wasn't easy to adjust aperture, specially with gloves.

 Lens hood protects front lens element very well physically and quite well from sun and other light sources which could cause flares or decreased contrast if allowed to shine to front lens element.
-Lens cap is easy to attach to lens or de-attach, since Zeiss lens caps are "center-punch" design.
+Zeiss lens caps are not very good to operate and I have replaced them with Nikon lens caps with have better design.

 Polarizer is quite difficult to operate when hood is attached to lens.
 Hood protects filter quite well from sun and other light sources.
 However when filter is used 1/3 of it's exposed to lights source if light is coming from angle that it barely reaches outer 1mm from the front lens element.